 Focusing on the above results for the individual QBs we need to first understand and accept that they are based on the “p-value rule”.
 Rejecting the null hypothesis does not necessarily mean that the alternative is true!
 There can be very well be false positives!
 In fact, the larger the dataset the higher the probability that you will identify flukes and label them as significant results (just as mentioned above).
 In our case the dataset consists of 39 QBs, so finding 5 false positives might be too much but still a possibility.
 Furthermore, for some of the QBs we might have a false negative results due to underpowered statistical test (many times a result of small sample size).
 In any case, there is some evidence that some top-QBs might be putting up better performance in front of their home crowd.

 Based on that we can explore for each QB his rating differential with the opponent QB for both his home and road games.
-We could have used the winning percentage but American football is a team sport and even though QBs are important, so are wide receivers, running backs, tight ends and the offensive line (not to mention defense).
-The results are presented in the following figure and we can see that right now Drew Brees and Ryan Fitzpatrick do not exhibit a difference in their home and road performances.
+We could have used the winning percentage but American football is a team sport and even though QBs are important, so are wide receivers, the offensive line, tight ends, running backs (or maybe not) etc. The results are presented in the following figure and we can see that right now Drew Brees and Ryan Fitzpatrick do not exhibit a difference in their home and road performances.
 Flacco, Ryan and Rodgers still appear to perform better at home than on the road but again false positives are our “enemy” – our friend if you are trying to get them to sign a smaller contract

 Overall there appears to be little evidence (if at all) that QBs perform better at home as compared to road games.
 Even if they do perform differently the difference in their median passer rating is overall less than 3.5% and can barely be deemed important from a practical point of view.